Clinical-Genomics/BALSAMIC/docs/balsamic_annotation.rst

 MSI
 ---

-`BALSAMIC` generates the following table using `´MSIsensor-pro`` that is included in the CNV report.
+`BALSAMIC` generates the following table using `MSIsensor-pro` that is included in the CNV report.
 See https://github.com/xjtu-omics/msisensor-pro/wiki for more details.

 .. list-table:: MSI